smartscanapp/smartscan-lib/README.md

 ## Indexing

 Indexers are implemented using the `BatchProcessor` abstraction.
-Default indexers are provided for common use cases.
+Default indexers are provided for common data types.
+All indexers optionally accept a `ProcessorListener` for progress and batch callbacks.

 ### Images